tidyverse/ragnar/README.md

 `ragnar` is an R package that helps implement Retrieval-Augmented Generation (RAG) workflows.
-It focuses on providing a complete solution with sensible defaults, while still giving the knowledgeable user precise control over all the steps.
-We don’t believe that you can fully automate the creation of a good RAG, so it’s important that ragnar is not a black box; `ragnar` is designed to be transparent—you can inspect outputs at intermediate steps to understand what’s happening.
+It focuses on providing a complete solution with sensible defaults, while still giving the knowledgeable user precise control over each steps.
+We don’t believe that you can fully automate the creation of a good RAG system, so it’s important that `ragnar` is not a black box. `ragnar` is designed to be transparent—you can inspect easily outputs at intermediate steps to understand what’s happening.

 ## Installation